 - The last site you visited, if that site contained a link to a Census Bureau web page, which indicates how you found this site.

 Information Collected from E-mail: When you send us personally-identifying information in an e-mail, we use the information you provide only to help us gather the information you might request.
-In an effort to respond to your request, information you submit may be viewed by various people within the CES.
-Public notices issued by CES in which interested persons are invited to comment by e-mail will contain a notice of what we intend to do with the data gathered.
+In an effort to respond to your request, information you submit may be viewed by various people within the CED.
+Public notices issued by CED in which interested persons are invited to comment by e-mail will contain a notice of what we intend to do with the data gathered.
 Once received, the information in your e-mail is protected in accordance with law (e.g., the Privacy Act and the Freedom of Information Act).

 Security, Intrusion, and Detection: For site security purposes and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.